Communication Strategies for Experienced Leaders

 Who Should Attend?

 Experienced practitioners or those having leadership responsibility for an organization or team

 - How to analyze communication strategies you presently employ and recognize the difficulties those strategies may inadvertently generate.

 - How to identify and understand a wider range of options for effective communication.

 - How to choose among options to achieve better communication outcomes.

-Physical tools and takeaways from this session: A simple model and a set of practical guidelines for more effective communications
+Takeaways: A simple model and a set of practical guidelines for more effective communications.

 “Steve’s framework is very clear, very practical.”